AlkalineGarrett/aiddgen/DERIVED_SUMMARIES.md

 - ❌ Essentially restates the individual knowledge bits in shorter form

 **What to do instead:**
-Don't create a derived knowledge bit because there's not very much information to start with, so a derived bit isn't helpful.
+Don't create a summary knowledge bit because there's not very much information to start with, so a summary bit isn't helpful.

 ### Node: AIDD agent orchestrator rule: task prompt